PHANTOM-op/hh/Auto-Moderation.md

 **Recommended (Invites): `>>antiinvite 2`**<br>
 **Recommended (Referral): `>>antireferral 3`**

+## 🛡 Resolving Links (Redirect Links)
+Users often try to get around invite and referral link filters using redirect sites such as goo.gl or bit.ly, or even customized domains.
+Vortex's link resolving protects against all kinds of redirect sites, including header/javascript redirects and redirect chaining.<br>
+**Recommended: `>>resolvelinks ON`**<br>
+🌟 Resolving Links is only available with [[Vortex Pro]]

 ## 🛡 Anti-Duplicate
 This feature prevents common spam by detecting duplicate messages.
 To set this feature, use `>>antiduplicate <strike threshold> [delete threshold] [strikes]`.
 Vortex will start deleting messages once the `[delete threshold]` duplicate is sent, and start assigning `[strikes]` strikes for each duplicate starting with the `<strike threshold>` duplicate.<br>
 **Recommended: `>>antiduplicate 3 2 1`<br>**